AlexanderCuenin/AV-Stitch-Tool/readme.md

 2.  **Install FFmpeg:**
     * Go to the official [FFmpeg download page](https://ffmpeg.org/download.html) and follow their instructions to download and set it up.
     * What you're looking for is the **`ffmpeg.exe`** file.
 After you download FFmpeg, you'll usually find this `ffmpeg.exe` file inside a folder named **`bin`** (e.g., `C:\wherever-you-put-ffmpeg\bin\ffmpeg.exe`).
-    * **This `ffmpeg.exe` file is the one you'll point the AVStitchTool to later in the app's settings.** You don't need to do any tricky system setup!
+    * **This `ffmpeg.exe` file is the one you'll point the AV Stitch Tool to later in the app's settings.** You don't need to do any tricky system setup!
-3.  **Download the AVStitchTool:**
+3.  **Download the AV Stitch Tool:**
     * **For Windows users:**
-        * Download the latest `AVStitchTool.exe` from the [releases section](https://github.com/AlexanderCuenin/Audio-Video-Stitcher/releases).
+        * Download the latest `AV Stitch Tool.exe` from the [releases section](https://github.com/AlexanderCuenin/Audio-Video-Stitcher/releases).
         * **It's recommended to place the `.exe` in its own dedicated folder.
 The application will create a `stitcher_config.json` file in the same directory to save your FFmpeg path and other settings.**
     * **For other OS or if running from source:** Clone this repository or download the source code.